omgnetwork/omgnetwork.github.io/docs/in-flight-exits.md

 sidebar_label: In Flight Exits
 ---

-Exits are the ability to exit funds from the OmiseGO Network back onto the Rootchain.
+Exits provide the ability to exit funds from the OmiseGO Network back onto the Rootchain.
 There are 2 types of exits, standard exits and in-flight exits.
 This section will only discuss in-flight exits.

 A transaction is considered in-flight in these scenarios:

 * Transaction has been broadcast but has not yet been included in the child chain, or the user does not have access to the block in which the transaction is included; or,
 * User has access to the block, but the block is invalid (due to a dishonest operator).

-In-flight exits provide additional protection when something goes wrong on the child chain while you have transactions in-flight.
-For example, if a dishonest operator withholds blocks.

 > The exit protocol forms the crux of the Plasma design.
 This guide aims to only discuss implementation of these concepts with respect to the OmiseGO Network.
 If you want a deeper dive of these concepts, further discussion can be found on the [MoreVP Technical Overview](morevp-technical-overview).